-The Special Investigator (SI) specialist training class will be broken into two modules with Module I focusing on Sections 105(c) and 108 of the Mine Act as well as Interview Techniques and Module II focusing on Section 110(c) and 110(d) of the Mine Act as well as evidence collection.
-The SI specialist training will ensure the investigator understands the nature of the discrimination provisions of the Mine Act and will be able to define and describe the parameters of the protections afforded to miners, miners' representatives, and applicants for mining positions.
-The training will give the participant the knowledge to recognize the components of Section 105(c); be able to describe the rights provided to miners by the Act; and the processes under the separate sections of the discrimination law appearing in the Act.
-The participant will gain an understanding of Section 111 and Section 428 Black Lung Benefit Act.
-The class will examine how to receive and process complaints under Section 105(c) of the Mine Act and present unique issues of case law, i.e. job refusal and temporary reinstatement.
-The special investigator will be able to identify, describe, and define Section 108, the injunctive relief criteria and will understand the extraordinary relief provided in the forms of permanent or temporary injunctions and temporary restraining orders.
-The special investigator will be able to identify, describe, and define the relationships between Section 110 and the other provisions of the Mine Act; will recognize the various parts of Section 110 falling within their investigative authorities; will be able to identify and describe the principles involved in and related to civil and criminal liabilities under Sections 110(c) and 110(d).
+The Special Investigators (SI) class consists of two modules with Module I focusing on Sections 105(c) and 108 of the Mine Act as well as interview techniques and Module II focusing on Sections 110(c) and 110(d) of the Mine Act as well as evidence collection.
+This training will ensure the investigator understands the nature of the discrimination provisions of the Mine Act and will be able to define and describe the parameters of the protections afforded to miners, miners' representatives, and applicants for mining positions.

+Participants will learn to recognize the components of Section 105(c), and be able to describe the rights provided to miners and the processes under the separate sections of the discrimination law appearing in the Act.
+The class will examine how to receive and process complaints under Section 105(c) of the Mine Act and present unique issues of case law, i.e., job refusal and temporary reinstatement.
+They will be able to identify, describe, and define Section 108, the injunctive relief criteria and will understand the extraordinary relief provided in the forms of permanent or temporary injunctions and temporary restraining orders.

+Participants will be able to identify, describe, and define the relationships between Section 110 and the other provisions of the Mine Act; will recognize the various parts of Section 110 falling within their investigative authorities; and will be able to identify and describe the principles involved in and related to civil and criminal liabilities under Sections 110(c) and 110(d).
+Participants will also gain an understanding of Section 111 and Section 428 Black Lung Benefit Act.